-A tax audit may cover a period within the general statute of limitations, i.e. 3 years.
-However, tax liabilities of certain categories of taxpayers (e.g. taxpayers subject to tax monitoring, taxpayers operating under subsoil use contracts, and resident entities qualified as controlled foreign companies) are subject to a 5-year statute of limitations.
+A tax audit may cover a period within the general statute of limitation, i.e. 3 years.
+However, tax liabilities of certain categories of taxpayers (e.g. taxpayers operating under subsoil use contracts, large businesses, and resident entities qualified as controlled foreign companies) are subject to a 5-year statute of limitation.

-30 calendar days prior to a sampling comprehensive and/or sampling targeted audit, tax authorities are required to send or deliver to the taxpayer (tax agent) a relevant tax audit notice made in a proper form.
-Such notice is not required for unscheduled audits.
+30 calendar days prior to a periodic risk-based tax audit, tax authorities are required to send or deliver to the taxpayer (tax agent) a relevant tax audit notice made in a proper form.
+Such notice is not required for unscheduled audits and periodic tax audits when there is a substantiated risk that the taxpayer (tax agent) might conceal or destroy tax-related documentary evidence required for the audit, or there might be other circumstances either making such audit impossible or obstructing its performance to a full extent, subject to a prior written consent of the superior tax authority.

-Tax audits are carried out on the basis of an order and the date of service of such notice is considered the date of commencement of such tax audit.
+Tax audits are carried out on the basis of an order, and the date of service of such notice is deemed to be the date of commencement of such tax audit.
 A tax audit order must be registered with the competent authority on legal statistics and special accounts of the Kazakhstan General Prosecutor's Office prior to the commencement of the tax audit.
 Tax audits should not interrupt the taxpayer's ordinary course of business.
 The duration of tax audits set out in notices may not exceed 30 business days from the date of service of such notice.
 However, in certain events as determined by the Tax Code, tax authorities may extend such period.

 A tax audit report is prepared upon completion of the tax audit and the date of service of such report to the taxpayer (tax agent) is deemed to be the date of its completion.

 Prior to the issuance of a tax audit report, the following taxpayer groups must be served an interim tax audit report to which such taxpayers may object in writing:

-- 1) the taxpayers who are subject to tax monitoring (both who are on the list of major taxpayers subject to monitoring and who have entered into a horizontal monitoring agreement); - 2) the taxpayers who have signed investment contracts; - 3) the taxpayers whose taxes and obligatory payments to the budget, mandatory pension contributions, mandatory employer's pension contributions, mandatory professional pension scheme contributions, social contributions and mandatory health insurance liabilities exceed, according to interim reports, 20,000-fold monthly calculation index established and effective on 1 January of the respective financial year (as of 1 January 2021, KZT58,340,000).
+- 1) the taxpayers who are subject to tax monitoring (both who are on the list of major taxpayers subject to monitoring and who have entered into a horizontal monitoring agreement); - 2) the taxpayers who have signed investment contracts; - 3) the taxpayers whose taxes and obligatory payments to the budget, mandatory pension contributions, mandatory employer's pension contributions, mandatory professional pension scheme contributions, social contributions and mandatory health insurance liabilities exceed, according to interim reports, 20,000-fold monthly calculation index established and effective on 1 January of the respective financial year (as of 1 January 2024, KZT73,840,000).